muggy8/improbable/from-me-to-me/a9bIQF8s.md

 What was this thing?

-I picked it up fom the ground and hugged it like I would a pet.
+I picked it up from the ground and hugged it like I would a pet.

 It somehow felt comforting despite how cold it was to the touch.